greyscalepress/manifestos/content/manifestos/1996-02-indep-cyberspace.md

 You have not engaged in our great and gathering conversation, nor did you create the wealth of our marketplaces.
 You do not know our culture, our ethics, or the unwritten codes that already provide our society more order than could be obtained by any of your impositions.

 You claim there are problems among us that you need to solve.
 You use this claim as an excuse to invade our precincts.
 Many of these problems don't exist.
 Where there are real conflicts, where there are wrongs, we will identify them and address them by our means.
-We are forming our own Social Contract .
+We are forming our own Social Contract.
 This governance will arise according to the conditions of our world, not yours.
 Our world is different.

 Cyberspace consists of transactions, relationships, and thought itself, arrayed like a standing wave in the web of our communications.
 Ours is a world that is both everywhere and nowhere, but it is not where bodies live.